jazzband/django-waffle/docs/about/contributing.rst

 - be rebased onto the latest master,
 - be automatically mergeable,
-- not break existing tests (TravisCI_ will run them, too),
+- not break existing tests,
 - not change existing tests without a *very* good reason,
 - add tests for new code (bug fixes should include regression tests, new features should have relevant tests),